 One of the most exciting ways I am using my art recently is as a tool to experience travel in a deeper way.
 I have always enjoyed travel, but now that I have applied the lens of journaling to this arena I have gotten a lot more out of every trip.
-This engaged approach improves my experience of the epic parts of my travels, such as playing with a praying mantis or riding a canoe down an Amazonian tributary, but it also helps me cope with the extremely challenging parts such as getting stuck for 30 hours in an airport or being chewed by mosquitoes.
+This engaged approach improves my experience of the epic parts of my travels, such as playing with a praying mantis or riding a canoe down an Amazonian tributary, but it also helps me cope with the exhausting parts such as getting stuck for 30 hours in an airport or being chewed by mosquitoes while trying to paint a sunset.

 Traveling and journaling at the same time gives my travel more of a purpose.
 I am on a mission, I am writing a story, I am engaging with my surroundings in a curious way.
 I feel like less of a tourist, I am not just a first world foreigner with a camera.